MrGamy/PhantomBotUpdateScript/README.md

 I would suggest using an additional backup utility like [Borg](https://www.borgbackup.org/) for long term backups.

+To automatically run this script every day at 10am add
+`0 10 * * * /home/botuser/PhantomBotUpdate.sh`
+to your crontab (crontab -e)

 ## Variables

 There are 3 variables you can change: